 “What’s interesting about a lot of player behaviour in Animal Crossing and other popular games, is that ‘traditional’ patterns of consumerism exist in virtual spaces,” Victoria Loomes, senior trend analyst at Trendwatching, told FashionUnited.
 “Some people in real-life line up around the block for a limited drop of Supreme shoes - you see the same pattern of people in digital queues waiting to get some exclusive piece of content, or wanting to dress their avatar in some customized clothing.”

 That’s exactly what happened with New York fashion designer Sandy Liang.
 In April, she teamed up with Paige Rubin, the director of luxury buying at What Goes Around Comes Around, to recreate digital versions of her brand’s looks as part of an Animal Crossing virtual pop-up.
 She then invited fans to join the event but was restricted by the eight avatar capacity of the game, so she had to set up a queue through an external website.
 At one point, there were 100 people queuing up, she told fashion and culture publication Nylon.

-“The stories and experiences you collect in games can give you a status hit”
+experiences you collect in games can give you a status hit”